 Students are expected to complete the program requirements in less than nine terms.

-A senior supervisor is appointed prior to admission.
-The supervisory committee consists of, at minimum, the senior supervisor and one additional regular biology faculty member.
+A supervisor is appointed prior to admission.
+The supervisory committee consists of, at minimum, the supervisor and one additional regular biology faculty member.
 In exceptional cases, a faculty member from another Simon Fraser University department may be substituted for the Department of Biological Sciences faculty member.
 Additional supervisory committee members from other institutions may be appointed upon submission of research credentials and approval by the departmental graduate studies committee.